-Hen Hoose is a songwriting collective and music production house based in Glasgow founded by Tamara Schlesinger.
+Hen Hoose is a songwriting collective funded by Creative Scotland based in Glasgow.
 It unites a rich and diverse array of wonderfully talented and award-winning female and non-binary artists, writers and producers collaborating on the creation of exciting new music across multiple genres.
 The Hen Hoose writers have had syncs on Hollywood films, Netflix shows, global TV adverts and have written for theatre productions, along with having highly successful careers as artists.
-Recent syncs include The Cycling World Championships TVC, the ScotGov Vaccine advert campaign, the Caorunn Gin TVC and The A List.
-Hen Hoose are in the throws of round 2 of their Creative Scotland funded project which includes writers from beyond Scotland this time, thanks to additional funding from the John Lennon Foundation.
-This last year has seen a huge growth in Hen Hoose, who have curated Festival line ups and expanded their collective members.

-The SAY Award nominated Hen Hoose album 'Equaliser' written remotely during lockdown, is out now.
+The SAY Award nominated Hen Hoose album 'Equaliser' written remotely during lockdown,

 Amandah Wilkinson